hkolbeck/mirror-cache/README.md

 }
 ```

 Sources
 =======

 While users may implement their own, a number of sources are provided:

-- `LocalFileConfigSource` wraps a file on the local file system, provided with core library.
+- `LocalFileConfigSource` exposes a file on the local file system, provided with core library.
 - `HttpConfigSource` wraps a [reqwest](https://github.com/seanmonstar/reqwest) client and
   fetches data over the network via HTTP(S).
 Requires `features = ["http"]`.
 - `S3ConfigSource` exposes an object in S3.
 Requires `features = ["s3"]`.
 - `GitHubConfigSource` exposes a file on GitHub.
 Requires `features = ["github"]`.

 Suggestions for other sources are welcome.
 Ideally, backends will
 support some get-if-newer functionality.
 Those that don't can still be used, but
 implementations will have to issue an unconditional fetch every time and care should be
 taken when choosing the fetch interval.